-Amman, Jordan is the sprawling metropolis seen as the gateway to the Dead Sea, Petra and Wadi Rum, but there is so much to do in the city itself.
+Amman, Jordan is the sprawling metropolis seen as the gateway to the Dead Sea, Petra, and Wadi Rum, but there is so much to do in the city itself.
 In existence since the Bronze Age, Amman has a storied past and bright future worth exploring.
-Here are 14 Things to do and see in Amman, Jordan.
+Here are 14 Things to do in Amman Jordan.

-It is open most days from 8am-10pm, but you cannot always get inside the space as it is still used for Festivals!
+It is open most days from 8am-10pm, but you cannot always get inside the space as it is still used for Festivals.
+The Roman Amphitheater is a must see for any visit to Amman, so don’t miss it!

-Rainbow Street is like San Francisco miniaturized and transported to the Middle East.
+Rainbow Street is like San Francisco miniaturized and transported to the Middle East, and may be one of my favorite things to do in Amman.
 Towards the end of the street and ever gives you hilly views!
-Lined with 1920s era villas made of limestone, shops and restaurants, it's a great place to head upon arrival.
-It's low key compared to the rest of the city, providing a great introduction to the area.
+Lined with 1920s era villas made of limestone, shops and restaurants, it’s a great place to head upon arrival.
+It’s low key compared to the rest of the city, providing a great introduction to the area.
 The shops are great for buying gifts as many of them are filled with Jordanian handicrafts.
-From home furnishes to jewelry to baskets and textiles, this is the place to go!
+From home furnishings to jewelry to baskets and textiles, this is the place to go!

 If you want to taste the best hummus of your life take the time to find Hashem Falafel.
-Seriously, the BEST hummus topped with the lightest olive oil I've ever had.
-The falafel and pita bread were cooked to perfection.
+Seriously, the BEST hummus topped with the lightest olive oil I’ve ever had.
+AND the falafel and pita bread were cooked to perfection.

 We were lucky enough to be there at a time when there was no wait.
 This was one of the most inexpensive meals I had the entire time I was in Jordan, plus we had leftovers, which we had for lunch the following day.